 This group in Canberra, Australia has stepped up to address mental illness in a big way.
 MIEACT or Mental Illness Education Act was created in 2014 but is recognizing the increased need for mental health support during the pandemic.

 I saw this post on Facebook recently where MIEACT describes the ways to improve your mental health:

 Did you know that you can consciously create opportunities for your body to release Dopamine, Oxytocin, Serotonin and Endorphin, increasing your wellbeing, stabilizing mood, improving motivation and increasing connection?

 That’s lots of ways to make yourself feel more cheerful and healthier!

 According to AtlasBiomed, endorphins, oxytocin, dopamine, and serotonin are all “happy hormones,” chemicals that are released within our bodies naturally sending positive, feel-good messages to our brains.

 Good on MIEACT for sharing these ways to improve our mental health.
-Hopefully, the rest of the world can step up too to recognize, support, and tackle mental health issues in their areas of the globe.
+Hopefully, the rest of the world can step up too to recognize, support, and tackle these important issues in their areas of the globe.

-In the debate about climate change, a common misconception is that weather and climate are the same thing.
+In the debate about climate change, a common misconception is that weather and climate are the same things.
 They are not the same, but they are definitely linked together.
-Evidence is growing to support the belief that extreme weather events are increasing due to human induced climate change.
+Evidence is growing to support the belief that extreme weather events are increasing due to human-induced climate change.
 This chart defines and gives examples of both weather and climate, for those of you that still require clarification…

 For many people around the world summer conjures imagines of fun in the sun.
 And it does for me too.
 Here in South Australia we have beautiful, sandy beaches.
 We’re known as the Festival State and our summers are jam packed with activities.
 World renowned wine regions are on our door step.
 Our hot, sunny summers mean we can schedule and attend lots of barbecues and other backyard get-togethers.
 There’s so much to enjoy and look forward to.